Interstitial Cystitis The Aviva IC Treatment Program for Bladder PainNathan Zassman

-Interstitial cystitis (IC) is a health condition that involves a variety of factors (multifactorial).
-The cause may result from multiple genetic or environmental factors, or from a combination of these factors.
+Interstitial cystitis (IC) is a health condition that involves a variety of factors (i.e., it is multifactorial): it may be caused either by multiple genetic or environmental factors, or by a combination of them.
+It is a significant problem for women, as about 90% of IC patients are female.1 The onset normally occurs in middle age.

-Symptoms of IC are pelvic and/or perineal pain, urinary urgency, an increase in pain caused by holding urine, nocturia (excessive urination at night), and a continual urge to urinate.
-Pain can range from a mild discomfort or burning, to severe pain in the bladder, lower abdomen, perineum, pelvis, vagina, low back and thighs.
+Symptoms of IC are pelvic and/or perineal pain; urinary urgency; an increase in pain caused by holding urine; nocturia (excessive urination at night); and a continual urge to urinate.
+The pain can range from a mild discomfort or burning to severe pain in the bladder, lower abdomen, perineum, pelvis, vagina, low back and thighs.
 Sexual intercourse and menstruation may contribute to these symptoms in up to 75% of women.
-There can be spontaneous remission, followed by flare-ups.
-IC is a significant problem for women, as about 90% of IC patients are female.
-(1).
-The onset of IC normally occurs in middle age.
+There can be a spontaneous remission in the condition, followed by flare-ups.

 IC is common in patients with irritable bowel syndrome, spastic colon, abdominal cramping, hysterectomy, rheumatoid arthritis, fibromyalgia, hay fever, asthma, and allergies to foods and medications.
 Because IC is a multifactorial syndrome, a broad approach that addresses the many suspected causes brings the greatest chance for success.